 Mr. Baltic has been a director of MEI Pharma since October 2011.
-Mr. Baltic has been a Managing Director and Co-Head of Healthcare at Needham & Company LLC since 2009.
+Mr. Baltic has been a Managing Director and Co-Head of Healthcare at Needham & Company LLC since 20019.
 Prior to joining Needham, Mr. Baltic was a Managing Director and head of the biotechnology practice at CRT Capital Group from 2006 to 2008.
 From 2001 to 2006, he served as a Managing Director in Healthcare Investment Banking at Wachovia Securities.
 Prior to Wachovia, he was with Healthcare Investment Banking at Cowen and Company for six years, ultimately serving as a Director in life sciences.
-Prior to beginning his investment banking career in 1996, Mr. Baltic practiced corporate and securities law with Dewey Ballantine, representing numerous healthcare and securities clients.
+Prior to beginning his investment banking career in 1996, Mr. Baltic practiced corporate and securities law with Dewy Ballantine, representing numerous healthcare and securities clients.
 Mr. Baltic earned his B.A and J.D. degrees from Georgetown University and an M.B.A. degree in finance from the Wharton School of the University of Pennsylvania.
-Mr. Baltic is a founding Trustee of the non-profit Hope Funds for Cancer Research as well as a Trustee of the non-profit Washington Biotechnology and Biomedical Association since January 2013 and a Director of SIDIS, Inc., a flife sciences investment holding company, since 2014..
+Mr. Baltic is a founding Trustee of the non-profit Hope Funds for Cancer Research as well as a Director of the non-profit Washington Biotechnology and Biomedical Association since January 2013 and a Director of SIDIS, Inc., a flife sciences investment holding company, since 2014..
 Mr. Baltic is a former Director of MedVantage Inc., a controlling interest of which was acquired by Blues Plans Inc., a consortium of the Blues Plans of Massachusetts, North Carolina, Florida, Arkansas and Illinois.